Butte Courthouse - HauntedHouses.com

 Although the old courthouse has long been torn down, this gentle spirit still haunts the land where it once stood by wandering the old gallows yard and occasionally visiting the inside of the ground floor area of the present courthouse building, which is also next to the outside yard area where Miles was executed via the gallows almost 100 years ago.

-Miles is perhaps still looking for something at the scene of his death, needing to perhaps to clear his name before passing on to the other side.
+Miles is perhaps still looking for something at the scene of his death, needing, perhaps, to clear his name before passing on to the other side.
 Or perhaps though he was justly convicted, he wasn't ready to die just yet.